mayanksuman/mayanksuman.github.io/content/pages/about.md

 ## Why this site?

 This site is meant to my Zettlekasten.
 Most of the articles are actually my notes or ideas, that I gather with time.
 However, some of these might be useful to others.

+Please note that the any view expressed on this site is personal.

 [Contact me]({filename}/pages/contact.md).